embedthis/ioto-doc/docs/user/background.md

 * File upload.
 * Transfer chunk encoding in both directions.
 * Fully streaming receive and transmit data.
-* Binding URLs to C functions for dynamic content rendering.
+* Dynamic content rendering via binding URLs to C functions.

-The Ioto web server is exceptionally fast and will serve over 3K requests per second on a modest Raspberry PI 4 and yet runs using only 80K of code.
+The Ioto web server module is exceptionally fast and will serve over 3K requests per second on a modest Raspberry PI 4 and yet runs using only 80K of code.

 ## Agent Security</h2>